Welcome to project management certification and related training, and consulting services

 (n) Be able to sit in class again if you find you have gaps in a specific area.

-(o) Project Management Visibility: You will receive 12 laminated Workflows - 9 of them cover the Knowledge areas with all of the inputs and their immediate outputs; a start to finish PM workflow, Workflow 12 which you must memorize for the Exam, Workflow 11 which depicts critical inputs and outputs you absolutely must know.
+(o) Project Management Visibility: You will receive 15 laminated Workflows - 10 of them cover the Knowledge areas with all of the inputs and their immediate outputs; a start to finish PM workflow (#13), Workflow 12 (OTTIs by KA & Process Groups, and Workflow 11 depicts the PM's roles by Process Group and Process.